gatsbyjs/gatsby/docs/blog/2018-2-6-choosing-a-back-end/index.md

 One big difference from the others here is that the content in NetlifyCMS is kept in your Git repo, meaning that code and content are versioned together.
 You won’t ever lose content if you still have the repo, and you can see the history at the press of a button - same as you can with your code.

-[Gatsby have a handy tutorial for NetlifyCMS](https://www.gatsbyjs.org/docs/netlify-cms/) but they do stress that in order to save to Github etc, you will need your own server:
+[Gatsby has a handy tutorial for NetlifyCMS](https://www.gatsbyjs.org/docs/netlify-cms/) but they do stress that in order to save to Github etc, you will need your own server:

 > To save your content in a Git repo, the repo will need to be hosted on a service like GitHub, and you’ll need a way to authenticate with that service so Netlify CMS can make changes through the service’s API.
 For most services, including GitHub, authentication will require a server.